DiZheng1206/Creative-computing/README.md

 ----------------------------------------------------------------------------------------------------------

 # Other attempts
 After this, I worked on the Arduino sound sensor. and made it.
-It can be used to make LEDs light up through sound.
+It can be used to make LED light up through sound.
 The process was a bit complicated and we tried many times.
 But the end result was good.
-We managed to get the LEDs to light up with sound.
+We managed to get the LED to light up with sound.

 I think such an Arduino sound sensor could be combined with many artworks.
 More interesting results could be achieved.
 For example some interesting sound interaction devices.
 Or some touch interaction devices.
 It's all very interesting.